 The growth of the internet as a resource for office managers who maintain facilities has been a gradual process, largely taking place over the last two decades.
-But as the world has gained more bandwidth and more power to automate processes, technology has become a bigger and bigger element of facilities managers' efforts.
+But as the world has gained more bandwidth and more power to automate processes, technology has become a bigger and bigger element of efforts with facility management solutions

 According to Today's Facility Manager, the driving force behind this evolution has been the growth of the Internet of Things, a phrase coined by MIT's Kevin Ashton in the 1990s to describe a world in which every object is connected on a large scale to the information superhighway.
 Ashton foresaw that every physical item, from elevators to dishwashers to grocery store shelves, would have an internet connection and facilitate conversation.